aimms/documentation/webui/widget-options.rst

 If a procedure is not defined for a certain action, clicking on the action will result in a "No action specified" error.

-In case you have a long displayText for an action, the widget action menu will stretch to a width of 2 columns and ellipsis the text that does not fit.
+In case you have a long displaytext for an action, the widget action menu will stretch to a width of 2 columns and ellipsis the text that does not fit.
 Hovering over the action will show the complete text in the tooltip.

 .. image:: images/WidgetAction_LongDisplayText.png
 			:align: center